 This Brown Sugar French Toast Recipe is definitely one you will want to bookmark and save to make for breakfast or brunch!
 It features light and fluffy brioche bread slices dipped in a delicious brown sugar cinnamon egg custard and fried until a sweet caramelized crust is formed!
 It’s simply divine, and a must try.

-- Requires simple ingredients that you most likely already have on hand
+- Easy Common Ingredients – requires simple ingredients that you most likely already have on hand.

-- The toppings are endless – maple syrup, honey, strawberries, blueberries, whipped cream etc.
+- Countless Topping Options – the toppings are endless.
+Try maple syrup, honey, strawberries, blueberries, whipped cream etc.

-- Comes together so quick making it perfect for a weekend or holiday brunch recipe
+- Ready in Less than 20 Minutes – comes together so quick making it perfect for a weekend or holiday brunch recipe.

-What You Need to Make Brown Sugar Cinnamon French Toast
+What Are the Ingredients for Brown Sugar Cinnamon French Toast

 - Brioche or French Bread – use a thicker slice of bread that will hold up well, brioche is the most common.